gvwilson/closure/intro/index.md

 ## No Abstinence Solutions

--   An [abstinence solution](g:abstinence-solution) is one that requires people to behave in ways we know they won't
+-   An [abstinence solution](g:abstinence-solution) is one that requires people to do things we know they actually won't
     -   See also "[bullshit](g:bullshit)" [[](b:Frankfurt2005)]
--   "Document everything" doesn't work
+-   In particular, "document everything" doesn't work
     -   People will always short-change writing descriptions of work in favor of actually doing work
     -   And fail to write down the parts of their work that they think are obvious
+    -   In part because most of what we can write today doesn't actually address tomorrow's actual needs

 ## Stay Within the Law